25 Things You Might Not Know About 'Boy Meets World'

 Because the scene was only filmed once, the crew had four cameras set up to capture all the action.
 Midway through the scene, a writer asked Michael Jacobs, “What’s on [Danielle’s] neck?”
 He responded, “Chinese letters.”
 The writer asked, “Did you ever know they were there before?”
 Michael responded, “Hair has never given her pigtails before.”
 Those pigtails revealed a tattoo on Danielle’s neck, which is visible if you look closely.

-25. Many of the characters will return on the spinoff, Girl Meets World.
+25. Many of the characters have returned for the spinoff, Girl Meets World.